Mission San Buenaventura: United States

 The second half of the 20th century brought more growth, as well as wear-and-tear and obsolescence, and the school's problems far exceed spatial deficiency.
 In response to this situation, the San Buenaventura Mission parish, under the leadership of Monsignor Patrick J. O'Brien, formed a Planning and Development Committee comprising parishioners, faculty, parish staff, and parents.
 In June 1994, the downtown firm of Mainstreet Architects and Planners prepared a conceptual master site plan for the mission properties, incorporating the design of a new school and an adjoining multi-purpose building which would serve both school and parish.
 This plan also necessitated the deconstruction of the convent and the two remaining Holy Cross Sisters moved into the larger St. Catherine by the Sea Convent, a short distance from the Mission.

 The entire roof of the church was removed and replaced in 1976.
 In December of that year the church was solemnly consecrated by Cardinal Timothy Manning, the Archbishop of Los Angeles.
 In 1982 the mission marked its bicentennial.
 A new three-story school building, with pre-kindergarten, kindergarten, and grades 1–8, located at the base of the hill behind the Mission, was dedicated in January 2001.
 The school also houses the Serra Chapel for Eucharistic Adoration, adult classrooms, a parish/school kitchen, and a large assembly hall used as a school auditorium and for large parish gatherings and one Sunday Mass.
 The assembly room was named after O'Brien, who was the pastor of the church for 25 years until his sudden death in 2005.
 The mission celebrated its 225th anniversary with a year-long series of events and activities during 2006–07.

 Description

 All that remains of the original mission is the church and its garden.
 A small museum sits at the mission with displays of Chumash Indian artifacts and mission-era items.
 Located in the historic downtown of Ventura, very few California missions had the center of business and commerce remain at the location where the mission was established like Mission San Buenaventura.
 The church remains an active Catholic parish, serving approximately 2,000 families, and services are still held in the parish church.
 The current pastor is Tom Elewaut, who has served since 2011.
-A reproduction of the Pieta at St. Peter’s Basilica was donated to the parish in 2018.
+A reproduction of the Pieta at St. Peter's Basilica was donated to the parish in 2018.
+The Father Serra statue that was removed from the plaza in front of the Ventura City Hall was installed in the garden in 2024.